 Total Weighted Score (82.2) (3rd) Duncan 4.
-Financial Reliability of the Ticket Ma chines Demonstrate proven reliability of the ticket made chines by: Incorporating proven up time.
-In the Tender submission, Duncan come to the 99% uptime requirement.
+Financial Reliability of the Ticket Ma chines Demonstrate proven reliability of the ticket mac hines by: Incorporating proven up time.
+In the Tender submission, Duncan commits to the 99% uptime requirement.
 References.
-The City of Sydney recently performed annual performance on the Duncan mach and advised the up-time was 99.63%.
+The City of Sydney recently performed an annual performance on the Duncan machines and advised the up-time was 99.63%.
 Resistance to vandalism.
-Duncan maintains that their ticket mackage are resistant to vandalism.
-The mackage come with a 10 year anti-corrosion warrantice.
-5. Financial Maintenance/Reporting of the Ticket Machines Demonstrate proven management of ticket ma chines by: Illustrating availability and flexibility of reporting on operational, transactional, maintenance and financial issues.
-Duncan uses the Parking Enterprise Management System (PEMS) with their machines.
-This allows the generation of reports detailing customer payments; active alarms; meter uptimes; fault analysis and maintenance.
+Duncan maintains that their ticket machin are resistant to vandalism.
+The machin come with a 10 year anti-corrosion warrant 5.
+Financial Maintenance/Reporting of the Ticket Machines Demonstrate proven management of ticket ma chines by: Illustrating availability and flexibility of reporting on operational, transactional, maintenance and financial issues.
+Management System (PEMS) with the machines.
+This allows the generation reports detailing customer payments; act alarms; meter uptimes; fault analysis a maintenance.
+Total Weighted Score (82.3)1.Financial Offer/Funding Proposal (2nd) TMA Represents the "best value" for money Second highest overall cost.

-Total Weighted Score (82.3) (2nd) TMA 1.
-Financial Offer/Funding Proposal Represents the "best value" for money including all costs for consumables, spare parts and maintenance Second highest overall cost. perience, expertise and project team History, viability and experience TMA provides equipment and support to 150 sites nationally.
+including all costs for consumables, spare parts and maintenance 2.
+Company credibility and relevant ex perience, expertise and project team History, viability and experience TMA provides equipment and support to 150 sites nationally.
 It has been responsible for 70,000 installations over the past thirty (30) years.
 Capacity to effectively address the requirements of the City Based upon the above information, TMA would be capable of addressing the City's requirements.
 Support from referees References were provide by Queen Elizabeth II Medical Centre; Department of Families, Housing, Community Services and Indigenous Affairs and the University of Sydney.
 Experience, expertise in team projects.
 TMA provided details of the hierarchy of the organization with minimal detail.
 Role and credentials of the key persons in the provision of service (i.e. qualifications and experience) As above.
 Ability to provide ongoing availability of sufficiently skilled persons capable of performing the tasks consistent with the required standards.
 As above.
 Understanding the requirements associated with delivering the services to the City.
 TMA provided a detailed GANNT chart demonstrating the requirements of the project were understood.
 Experience and success in the sphere of recent similar facilities, including recent references from at least three (3) major organisations where you have completed similar projects References were provided by Queen Elizabeth II Medical Centre; Department of Families, Housing, Community Services and Indigenous Affairs and the University of Sydney.